Oaths Act 1888

 The Oaths Act 1888 (51 & 52 Vict. c.
 46) was an act of the Parliament of the United Kingdom providing that all required oaths (including the oath of allegiance taken to the Sovereign, required in order to sit in Parliament) may be solemnly affirmed rather than sworn to God.
-The Act was the culmination of a campaign by the noted atheist and secularist MP Charles Bradlaugh to take his seat.
+The act was the culmination of a campaign by the noted atheist and secularist MP Charles Bradlaugh to take his seat.

 Subsequent developments

-The whole act by section 7(1) of, and part I of the schedule to, the Oaths Act 1978, which consolidated the act.
+The whole act by section 7(1) of, and part I of the schedule to, the Oaths Act 1978, which came into force on 30 June 1978.